 How can income statements be helpful?

-Which accounts are found on an income statement?
+Which accounts are on an income statement?

-An income statement includes accounts like revenue, cost of goods sold (COGS), operating expenses, interest, taxes, and net income.
+Revenue, COGS, operating expenses, interest, taxes, and net income.

 What does an income statement show?